ipcamit/kim-nequip/docs/torchmlAPI.md

 ```
 `MyTorchScriptFile.pt` is the TorchScript model file, and `file.param` is the parameter file.

-The parameter file contains the information about the model, in following format,
+The parameter file contains the information about the model, in following format
 ```
 # Num of elements: how many species the model supports and what are they
 2